SansK552/BBL-434-ASSIGNMENT1/README.md

 Universal Plasmid Maker
 BBL-434 Assignment 1

-This repository contains a Python-based tool for constructing a plasmid DNA sequence from a given DNA input sequence and a user-defined plasmid design file.
-The tool combines essential plasmid backbone components with user-specified features and generates a final plasmid sequence in FASTA format.
+This repository contains a Python-based tool for constructing a plasmid DNA sequence using a predefined plasmid backbone, selectable markers, and user-specified design features.
+The implementation demonstrates plasmid construction logic using a validated test case based on the pUC19 cloning vector.

 --------------------------------------------------

 Assignment Objective

 The objective of this assignment is to design a universal plasmid construction tool that can operate on an unknown organism.
-Given an input DNA sequence, the program must identify or assume an origin of replication (ORI), incorporate required plasmid features based on a design specification, and output a functional plasmid sequence.
+Given a DNA sequence and a plasmid design specification, the program must identify or assume an origin of replication (ORI), incorporate required plasmid features, and output a functional plasmid DNA sequence in FASTA format.

-The design specification allows the user to define multiple cloning sites and selectable markers.
+The design specification allows the user to define multiple cloning sites, selectable markers, and replication-related features.
 The program must also handle cases where a specified marker is not available, without causing execution failure.

 --------------------------------------------------